-Your contributions will stop at retirement and you have a choice of how to use your AVC fund.
+You have a choice of how to use your AVC fund.
 At retirement the options available to you will be given in a letter.

 01. Buy an annuity

 This is where an insurance company, bank or building society of your choice converts the value of your AVC fund and pays you an annuity (pension) in return.